eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/PCF Exchange Kit/Software Development View/page_software-development-view.md

 >**Note**
 >Be aware that - due to an open issue in EDC version 0.7.x - all criterias must be added in fixed (alphabetical) order!

-For more examples how to define policies with SSI have a look [here](https://github.com/eclipse-tractusx/ssi-docu/blob/main/docs/architecture/cx-3-2/edc/policy.definitions.md).
+For more examples on how to define policies with SSI have a look [here](https://github.com/eclipse-tractusx/ssi-docu/blob/main/docs/architecture/cx-3-2/edc/policy.definitions.md).

 #### Payload Contract Definition
 <details>